 A perimeter is only as secure as the fence that protects it, the material condition and integrity of the fence itself is critical to the success of preventing intrusion.
-Both fiber cable and microwave intrusion detection systems are intended to complement the fence and gate access points.
-Bi-state microwave barrier curtains offer an effective intrusion detection solution at gate entry points.
-Volumetric microwave detection systems can provide an alternative to swing gates or sliding gates, and sensors protect gate areas with a system that contains fewer moving parts and can operate reliably longer and with less maintenance.
+Both fiber-optic cable and microwave intrusion detection systems protect the fence and gate access points.
+Bi-static microwave barriers provide an effective intrusion detection solution at gate entry points.
+Volumetric microwave detection systems provide an alternative solution for swing gates or sliding gates with a system that contains fewer moving parts and operate reliably longer and with less maintenance.
 Volumetric sensors are easy to install, especially for existing facilities where protection is desired without a re-design of the fence system.
 Precautions are necessary in microwave installations to prevent interference of the sensitive barrier curtain due to conductive electrical materials, copper wire, transformers and other materials within the perimeter.